Le Meilleur Pâtissier: Cyril's Challenge / Le défi de Cyril

 This challenge consists of contestants making their own recipes in line with a given theme, usually a particular foodstuff (like the lemon) or a traditional bake (like the tarte Tatin).
 However, Cyril expects the bakers to revisit classics, revamping them with the kinds of style, flavoring, and meticulous beauty that a professional pastry chef would employ.
-Oftentimes, Cyril demands a trompe-l'oeil that resembles the foodstuff (like a pie that looks like an egg dish), rather than something merely incorporating it.
+Oftentimes, Cyril demands a trompe-l'œil that resembles the foodstuff (like a pie that looks like an egg dish), rather than something merely incorporating it.

-Contestans do not know what the challenge's theme will be until Cyril unveils it, but they are free to create on the spot any recipe they want with materials and ingredients at hand, or which they had previously brought with them.
+Contestants do not know what the challenge's theme will be until Cyril unveils it, but they are free to create on the spot any recipe they want with materials and ingredients at hand, or which they had previously brought with them.
 The judges and host interact with the contestants, and once they've judged the bakes, they announce their "top" ones along with their worst "flops."